cmdruid/lightning-tip-jar/README.md

 ## Getting Started

+First, rename `.env.local.sample` to `.env.local`.
+Make sure that you have the correct port forwarded on your lightning node, and that you have the correct API key listed.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev